Kitware/CMake/Tests/CFBundleTest/README.txt

 CFBundle test project.
-The generated .plugin/ bundle from either makefiles or XCode should look like this:
+The generated .plugin/ bundle from either makefiles or Xcode should look like this:

 ./Contents
 ./Contents/Info.plist